charbeljc/account-financial-tools/account_move_import/README.rst

 - tax_amount
 - analytic_account

-After mandatory and optionnal fields, the header can contain an empty column followed by additionnal ignored fields
+After mandatory and optional fields, the header can contain an empty column followed by additionnal ignored fields

 Lines starting with '#' are considered comments and ignored.